B.E.B.R. – Bureau of Economic and Business Research

-The University of Florida Survey Research Center, also known as UFSRC, is one of the largest and most respected survey programs in the United States that are university-based.
-The center conducts mail, telephone, and online surveys using the best practices in the industry.
-With accreditation from the National Center for Quality Assurance and membership in the Association of Academic Survey Research Organizations, the UFSRC has earned and consistently holds a reputation for conducting high-quality research.
-The center has earned nearly $11 million in revenue over the past decade, which attests to the quality of our work.
+The University of Florida Survey Research Center (UFSRC) is one of the largest and most respected university-based survey programs in the United States.
+The UFSRC conducts mail, telephone, and online surveys using industry-standard practices.
+With accreditation from the National Center for Quality Assurance (NCQA) and membership in the Association of Academic Survey Research Organizations (AAPOR), the UFSRC has earned a notable reputation for conducting top-quality, independently recognized research.
+The UFSRC has earned nearly $11 million in revenue over the past decade, which attests to overall client satisfaction and excellent standards.

-The importance of the research that BEBR’s Survey Research Center provides is in our ability to gather high-quality data that can inform policy decisions, identify trends, and provide insights into human behavior.
-The center’s reputation, accreditation, and experience ensure that our research and
+The University of Florida Survey Research Center provides top quality data with the ability to inform policy decisions, identify trends, and provide meaningful insights into topics, such as human behavior and buying patterns.

-rigorous methods produce reliable and valid data.
-With extensive experience in survey research, the UFSRC team offers comprehensive services, including survey design, data collection, statistical analysis, and reporting.
+The UFSRC’s longstanding reputation, accreditation, experience, and dedication to excellence ensures that its research methods produce reliable and valid data.
+The UFSRC team offers comprehensive services, which include questionnaire / survey design, survey testing, multi-modal data collection, statistical analysis, and reporting.

 By utilizing cutting-edge technology and innovative research methodologies, the Survey Center delivers high-quality data and actionable insights that help clients make informed decisions.